TatianaBrzezinska/wallet/README.md

+# wallet

-This is wallet connected with FireBase.
-This repo contains three branches in which the state is managed in different ways:
+This is a wallet connected with FireBase that uses Redux for state management

-- useContext (wallet-useContext)
-- redux with redux-thunk (wallet-redux)
-- reduxToolkit (wallet-reduxToolkit)